BrentYoshida/security-portfolio/methodology/linux-privesc.md

 ## Immediate Post-Shell Checklist

-Run these the moment you get a shell — before anything else.
+Run these the moment you get a shell: before anything else.

 ```bash
 # Who am I and what groups do I belong to